bitnine-oss/AgensGraph-Extension/README.md

 Bug reports are accompanied by a proposed code change to fix the bug.
 This isn’t always possible, as those who discover a bug may not have the experience to fix it.
 A bug may be reported by creating a JIRA but without creating a pull request.

-Bug reports are only useful however if they include enough information to understand, isolate and ideally reproduce the bug.
+Bug reports are only useful, however, if they include enough information to understand, isolate and ideally reproduce the bug.
 Simply encountering an error does not mean a bug should be reported; as below, search JIRA and search and inquire on the AGE user / dev mailing lists first.
 Unreproducible bugs, or simple error reports, may be closed.

 Contributing to JIRA Maintenance
 ----------------------

-Most contributors are able to directly resolve JIRAs.
+Most contributors can directly resolve JIRAs.
 Use judgment in determining whether you are quite confident the issue should be resolved, although changes can be easily undone.

-earch JIRA for existing issues: New JIRA link here Type age [search terms] at the top right search box.
-If a logically similar issue already exists, then contribute to the discussion on the existing JIRA ticket and pull request, instead of creating a new ticket and PR.
+Search JIRA for existing issues: New JIRA link here Type age [search terms] at the top right search box.
+If a logically similar issue already exists, then contribute to the discussion on the existing JIRA ticket and pull request instead of creating a new ticket and PR.

 Preparing to Contribute Code Changes
 ----------------------